-There are three prominent considerations in designing a battery charger; efficiency, charge time, and maintaining battery integrity.
-In an effort to increase efficiency of the charger, non-resistive control techniques are implemented.
+There are three prominent considerations in designing a battery charger: efficiency, charge time, and maintaining battery integrity.
+In an effort to increase the efficiency of the charger, non-resistive control techniques are implemented.
 Transformers and reactors are used to regulate voltage and current, performing a function similar to switched power supplies, but using a standard 60Hz voltage source to reduce complexity.

 There is a trade-off between charge time and battery health.
 Pushing more current into the battery pack charges it faster, which is convenient, but may compromise the integrity of the battery pack.
 Lithium ion cells require two charge stages, a constant current stage that persists until the cell reaches maximum voltage, followed by a constant voltage stage that persists until current flow drops below a certain value recommended by the cell manufacturer.
 Lithium batteries are readily damaged by over charging, so it is important to accurately terminate charge current.
-Appendix C includes the block diagram as well as the specifics of the circuit.
 An isolation transformer installed for safety supplies 120V to the circuit.

-Figure 5: Photo of Charger for 2010 Electric Snowmobile
+Figure 6 - Charger for 2011 Electric Snowmobile

 A maximum safe charge current of 10A was chosen for the snowmobile, which provides a reasonable charge time without potentially degrading the batteries.
 Current limiting is performed by a saturable reactor connected in series between the AC input and a bridge rectifier that provides a DC voltage directly to the batteries.
 A low voltage DC control circuit provides saturating current that is inversely proportional to a feedback signal from a current transducer that measures the DC current flowing into the battery pack, thereby regulating the current.
 The constant voltage stage is achieved by a feedback signal from an isolating voltage sensor.
 This is connected across the output terminals of the charger.
 The circuit operates as a linear regulator in this mode.
-The signal from the current transducer is also used to detect terminating current, which will open a relay to terminate the charge cycle.
+The BMS is connected to a relay, which it uses to terminate then charging cycle.